Region Skåne, Lund and Malmö

 - Things to do in Sweden: visitsweden.com and sweden.se are two useful websites.

 - Things to do in Lund: At visitlund.se you will find a full list of current activities and attractions worth a visit in Lund.
 Keep an eye on the upcoming events calendar here.
-And here are two video presentations about Lund from Lund Municipality: [Vimeo] and [YouTube]
+Two video presentations about Lund from Lund Municipality can be found on [Vimeo] and [YouTube]

 How to find a job or start your own business, networking tips, and understanding taxes in Sweden.

 When looking for a job in Sweden it is very important to register at the Swedish employment agency, called Arbetsförmedlingen as soon as possible.

 Arbetsförmedlingen will gladly assist in finding a representative to speak to about tailoring a specific personal plan.
 A specific contact person will be allocated, depending entirely on profession, current situation and place of residence.